Abscissa – the horizontal baseline of a chart, x-axis.

 Open Economy – An economy one that allows foreign trade with other countries.

 Open-Market Operations – The activities of the central bank designed to regulate the money supply.
 These operations involve the purchase or sale of government securities, which effectively expands or contracts funds in the banking system, which, in turn, alters bank reserves, causing a multiplier effect on the supply of credit and therefore on economic activity.
 Open- market operations represent one of the three basic ways the Federal Reserve implement monetary policy.
 The other two are changes in the member bank Reserve Requirements and raising or lowering the Discount Rate charged to banks borrowing from the Fed to maintain reserves.

 Oscillation – is the repetitive variation, typically in TIME, of some measure about a central value (often a point of equilibrium) or between two or more different states.

 Outside Money – is a term referring to money created by leveraged deposits in a bank by lending that is a form of fiat money.

-Percentage Price Oscillator (PPO) - is a momentum oscillator that measures the difference between two moving averages as a percentage of the larger moving average.
-The PPO, unlike the MACD which measures the absolute difference between two moving averages, calculates this relative value by dividing difference by the slower moving average.
-PPO is therefore the MACD value divided by the longer moving average. (see MACD).
+Percentage Price Oscillator (PPO) – The PPO is a momentum oscillator that measures the difference between two moving averages as a percentage of the larger moving average.
+The PPO, unlike the MACD which measures the absolute difference between two moving averages, calculates this relative value by dividing the difference by the slower moving average.
+PPO is, therefore, the MACD value divided by the longer moving average. (see MACD).

 Producer Price Index (PPI) – The price index of wholesale goods and commodities also referred to as the Wholesale Price Index by some nations.

-Progression - A succession of number that advances by multiples.
+Progression – A succession of a number that advances by multiples.